michiganboy/mata/README.md

 - Modify the CSV files to add, remove, or change the pages to be tested for each site.
 - To change the default rulesets, modify the `defaultRulesets` array in `tests/fixtures/accessibility.ts`.

+## Report Architecture

+The reporting system is designed to be modular, maintainable, and easy to extend:

+### Modular EJS Templates

+The HTML report is generated using EJS templates broken down into reusable components:
+- Each UI section is in a separate partial template
+- Templates are composed hierarchically for easy maintenance
+- Styling and scripts are kept separate from markup

+### Separation of Concerns

+- **Data Processing**: Report data is generated in TypeScript (reporter.ts)
+- **Presentation**: HTML layout and structure defined in EJS templates
+- **Styling**: CSS handles all visual presentation
+- **Interactivity**: JavaScript provides filtering and chart features

+### Easy to Extend and Customize

+The report architecture makes it easy to:
+- Add new sections or visualizations
+- Customize the appearance with CSS
+- Update filters or sorting mechanisms
+- Add new browser support without code changes

+### Cross-Browser Compatibility

+The report renders correctly in all major browsers and is responsive for different screen sizes.

+### Performance and Maintainability

+The reporting system balances detailed information with performance:
+- Data is processed efficiently to handle large numbers of violations
+- Browser-specific violations are properly merged and attributed
+- Interactive filtering happens client-side for immediate feedback
+- Modular code organization makes maintenance straightforward
+- Clear separation between data, presentation, and interactivity

+This architecture ensures the report remains performant even with thousands of violations across multiple sites and browsers.

 ## Project Structure

 - `tests/`: Contains all test-related files